ghc-proposals/ghc-proposals/proposals/0000-threaded-by-default.rst

 Motivation
 ------------

 Parallel hardware is here.
 The overwhelming majority of GHC users probably has access to multiple cores.
-GHC's `base` library contains essential features to utilize those resources.
-In this setting, **defaulting** to the single-threaded RTS seems to be a legacy, which is not only over-pessimistic about the program environment, but also leads to subtle crushes and deadlocks when those `base` features are in use.
-The proposal suggests addressing this by defaulting on the common case, which is parallel hardware today, and provide a way to fallback for users in need of single-threaded RTS mode for certain reasons (determinism, debugging, limited hardware, etc.).
+Parts of GHC's ``base`` library, as well as FFI implementation, utilize those resources.
+In this setting, **defaulting** to the single-threaded RTS seems to be a legacy, which is not only over-pessimistic about the program environment, but also leads to subtle crushes and deadlocks when those GHC features are in use.
+E.g.

+* using ``GHC.Conc.registerDelay`` aborts compilation without ``-threaded``,
+* calling a foreign function that is “safe” and blocks makes the nonthreaded RTS blocking altogether.

+The proposal suggests avoiding these subtle problems by defaulting on the threaded RTS, and provide a way to fallback for users in need of single-threaded RTS mode for certain reasons (determinism, debugging, limited hardware, etc.).
 The latter can be done by the means of the new ``-single-threaded`` flag.

 Proposed Change Specification